 But if you are trying to save money, staying in a private residence can help reduce the cost of food because you can shop at local markets and cook for yourself.
 Rented homes are also great for larger groups or families who travel so that they can stay together and still save money.

-Food is another important part of your trip and with Japanese dishes being very popular, the price of food can be expensive.
+Food is another important part of your trip and with Japanese dishes being very popular, the price of dining out can be expensive.
 Sushi is Japan’s most famous cuisine, which is often a variety of fish and vegetables with rice and seaweed.

 Japan is famous for its sushi and you can purchase the tasty rolls throughout the country and with any budget.
 Among the most famous sushi restaurant is Sukiyabashi Jiro, which was documented in the film Jiro Dreams of Sushi.